Tischler graphs of critically fixed rational maps and their applications: Introduction

-It is conjectured that a finite global curve attractor exists for all postcritically-finite rational maps with a \emph{hyperbolic orbifold}.\footnote{A generic postcritically-finite rational map $f$ has hyperbolic orbifold, for instance, if $\#P_f \geq 5$.
-The postcritically-finite rational maps that do not have hyperbolic orbifold, that is, they have \emph{parabolic} orbifold, are very special and well-understood, see a discussion in \cite{DH_Th_char}.} Pilgrim provides a sufficient condition for existence of a finite global curve attractor in \cite[Theorem 1.4]{Pilgrim_Alg_Th}.
-In the same paper, he suggests an analytic method to prove existence of a finite global curve attractor by looking at contracting properties of a map on moduli space.
-In particular, Pilgrim shows that quadratic polynomials whose finite critical point is periodic have a finite global curve attractor \cite[Corollary 7.2]{Pilgrim_Alg_Th}.
+It is conjectured that a finite global curve attractor exists for all postcritically-finite rational maps with \emph{hyperbolic orbifold}; see, for example, \cite[Conjecture 1.1]{Pilgrim_Pullback}.
+We note that postcritically-finite rational maps with non-hyperbolic (i.e., parabolic) orbifold are very special and are well-understood; see the discussion in \cite{DH_Th_char} and \cite[Chapter 3]{THEBook}.
+In particular, every critically fixed rational map $f$ with $\#C_f\geq 3$ has a hyperbolic orbifold.

-In this article we provide a positive answer to the global curve attractor problem for critically fixed rational maps.
+In this article, we provide a positive answer to the global curve attractor problem for critically fixed rational maps.

 \begin{theorem} Each critically fixed rational map has a finite global curve attractor. \end{theorem}